 2. Flaxseeds

-Flaxseeds are packed with lignans, a type of phytoestrogen that can influence estrogen metabolism in the body.
+Flaxseeds are one of the richest sources of lignans, a type of phytoestrogen that may influence estrogen activity in the body.

-Although other foods like whole grains, sesame seeds offer lignans, flaxseeds contain upto 100 times more of these compounds.
+Although lignans are also found in foods like whole grains, sesame seeds, fruits, and vegetables, flaxseeds contain up to 100 times more of these compounds than most other foods.

 3. Sesame Seeds

-Like flaxseeds, sesame seeds contain lignans that can enhance estrogen activity in the body.
+Like flaxseeds, sesame seeds are rich in lignans, a type of phytoestrogen that may influence estrogen activity in the body.

 4. Dried Fruits